AnnJohn/standard-files-in-all-curriculum-lessons/README.md

 These two files above are the same no matter what the lesson content is.

-The .learn file is where you include tags to describe what’s covered in the lesson and this will of course vary depending on the content.
+The .learn file allows us to add Github repositories as lessons in Learn.
+It is also where you include tags to describe what’s covered in the lesson and this will of course vary depending on the content.

 In order to avoid manually creating these files every time you make a new lesson, we created a gem you install and run.